Branded web mentions correlate 0.664 with AI Overview visibility. Backlinks correlate 0.218. — Ahrefs, 75,000-brand study

 GEO (Generative Engine Optimization) is already the established term for optimizing content to appear in AI-generated answers.
 AEO goes further: it's optimization for AI agents that don't just answer questions but take actions — browsing, comparing, and transacting on behalf of users.

-OpenAI's Operator already completes purchases on eBay, Instacart, and Etsy without the user visiting a product page.
-51% of Gen Z starts product research in ChatGPT or Gemini rather than Google.
+OpenAI's agent tooling already completes purchases on partner sites without the user ever visiting a product page, and younger shoppers increasingly start product research in ChatGPT or Gemini rather than Google.

 An agent buying on someone's behalf doesn't find you through keyword ranking.
 It finds you because your product data is structured, machine-readable, and consistent with the entity profile the agent has built for your brand.